 What are your PC specifications (example: Operating System, CPU and GPU)?

 Core i5 3570K, GTX 760, 8GB of Ram, Windows 7 64 bit, used 64bit Dolphin

 Doesn't seem to work well in fifo, but I do have screenshots.
 Please swap back and forth between the screens because the effect is very subtle.
 I tried circling the spots but that just made them harder to see.
 Flipping back and forth will make it very apparent what's wrong

-#4 Updated by mimimi over 6 years ago
+#4 Updated by mimimi about 7 years ago

 This doesn't make much sense.
 Changing the texture cache setting should result in all textures gettting different caches than before, resulting in replacing all textures in the cache.
 So basically it's clears/resets the cache.
 This should only be required if dolphin generates the same hash for 2 different textures.
 Which should not happen with the safe texture cache option.

 So i hope either safe texture caching fixes the problem.
 Or changing the graphics settings in general fixes the problem, and it's not actually texture cache related, but something else entirely.

 #5 Updated by a41pizza about 7 years ago